-As part of a national study called DOSE (Determining Optimal post-Stroke Exercise) and funded by the HSF Canadian Partnership for Stroke Recovery (CPSR), Dr. Marc Poulin and Dr. Sean Dukelow of the University of Calgary are working with Dr. Janice Eng at UBC and Dr. Mark Bayley at Toronto Rehab to calculate the dose of exercise to give stroke patients the intensity required to achieve the best possible results.
+As part of a national study called DOSE (Determining Optimal post-Stroke Exercise) and funded by the HSF Canadian Partnership for Stroke Recovery (CPSR), Dr. Marc Poulin and Dr. Sean Dukelow are calculating the dose of exercise to give stroke patients the intensity required to achieve the best possible results.

 “Exercise has a huge role in recovery and we are just starting to exploit and understand it,” says Dr. Poulin, who heads up the newly-opened clinical and translational research lab at the Hotchkiss Brain Institute at the University of Calgary’s Cumming School of Medicine.
 “There are no guidelines for the amount and kind of exercise that’s optimal for stroke recovery.”

 The trial is examining three different levels of post-stroke exercise delivered over 20 days.
 The first group receives the standard of care, the second group gets a structured one hour of exercise a day, and the third receives a structured two hours a day.
 At the end, researchers measure changes in cardiovascular fitness, walking, mobility, cognition and quality of life.

 The 75-patient study involves two sites in Calgary, four sites in Vancouver and one site in Toronto.